rusefi/rusefi_documentation/Vaults/Vault_Smart_ECU.md

 4. Use water meth.
 In cases where vehicle has water meth injection then this should be activated in addition to the initial spark retard.
-In a siuation where EGT results are available and the engine is near EGT limit then this should take preference to retarding spark.
+In a situation where EGT results are available and the engine is near EGT limit then this should take preference to retarding spark.
 I.e. above user defined EGT spark max retard is reduced to user defined level and meth is activated as soon as knock is detected.
 Requires: flag "has water meth", user defined EGT limit, maybe water meth pin assignment, user defined water meth pwm?
 Trigger water meth from gpio table?

+5. Extreme case cut fuel and ignition for x cycles to reduce the in cylinder temperatures before re-enabling as a last ditch to keep auto ignition down.

 EML severity: no action until the need to reduce boost, at which point flash light.